 See below for what you can do to improve Anderson’s water.

 Information about water quality in Anderson, Indiana can be surprising.

 But there are things you can do in your home to clean up your water.

-- To filter out 22 of the 24 contaminants, consider a reverse osmosis water filtration system for your house.
+- To filter out even more contaminants, consider a reverse osmosis water filtration system for your house.

 - These are typically more expensive than pitchers to purchase, but are much more effective.

 - They have the benefit of filtering out heavy hitters like:

 - Our recommendation: APEC Reverse Osmosis Systems